BasLangenberg/Homecooked.nl/content/posts/2019-02-08-UtrechtJugUBCCandCA.md

 After this, I will:

 - Become better at Java
-  - Do Kata's
+  - Practice practices by doing code kata's
-  - Write apps
+  - Write apps, the only way to learn is by doing
   - Read Effective Java, 3rd edition (This one was already on the list)

 I think I will focus on this for the rest of 2019.